COMMUNITY SERVICES

 Each week a different theme: Basic Needs, Lifelong Learning, Nutrition, Advocacy/Rules, Social Changes and Influences, is discussed and the participants leave with the assignment of returning the next week with 5 photographs that represent the theme that was discussed.
 Throughout these weekly “classes”, participants also learn key skills including public speaking, advocacy, relationship building and conflict resolution.
 At the conclusion of the 7 weeks, CAPNEMO staff makes arrangements for public displays and presentations of the photographs to be made by the participants.
 Such presentations may be made to public school Boards, City Council, County Commissioners, civic groups, neighborhood associations and others.

-INFORMATION & PRESENTATIONS
+INFORMATION & PRESENTATIONS:

 To get our message out and share information with residents of our servicing county area about all of our programs and services, CAPNEMO sets up a booth at numerous fairs and events to hand out brochures and applications, as well as answer questions and visit face to face with the public.